Hyundai Sonata Tire Pressure: 32 PSI Guide

 - Ask a technician to inspect any tire that vibrates, pulls, leaks, or looks damaged.

-Find Your Sonata’s Exact PSI (Sticker, Manual, VIN)
+Where Do You Find Your Sonata’s Exact PSI?

 To find your Sonata’s exact PSI, check the driver’s side door jamb sticker first.
 The placard lists the recommended cold PSI for the original tire size and load rating.

-You can also decode your vehicle identification number (VIN) through Hyundai or a trusted service to confirm factory build details.
+A Hyundai dealer can use your vehicle identification number (VIN) to confirm factory wheel and tire equipment if the placard is missing, damaged, or hard to read.
 Still, use the tire placard on your car when you set pressure.

 Note: The PSI printed on a tire sidewall shows maximum pressure, not the recommended pressure for your Sonata.